Updated: 4 August 2021

 Special category data

-Special category data is being processed under Article 9 GDPR:
+Special category data is being processed under Article 9 UK GDPR:

 - (e) processing relates to personal data which are manifestly made public by the data subject